Tristan and Iseult: Film and television

 The story has also been adapted into film many times.
 The earliest is probably the 1909 French silent film Tristan et Yseult.
 Another French film of the same name was released two years later and offered a unique addition to the story: Tristan's jealous slave Rosen tricks the lovers into drinking the love potion, then denounces them to Mark.
 Mark pities the two lovers, but they commit double suicide anyway.
 There is also a French silent film version from 1920 closely following the legend.

 One of the most celebrated and controversial Tristan films was 1943's L'Éternel Retour (The Eternal Return), directed by Jean Delannoy with a screenplay by Jean Cocteau.
 It is a contemporary retelling of the story with a man named Patrice in the role of Tristan, who fetches a wife for his friend Marke.
 However, an evil dwarf tricks them into drinking a love potion, and the familiar plot ensues.
 The film was made in France during the Vichy regime under German domination.
 Elements of the movie reflect National Socialist ideology, with the beautiful blonde hero and heroine offset by the Untermensch dwarf.
-The dwarf has a more prominent role than in most interpretations of the legend; its conniving rains havoc on the lovers, much like the Jews of Nazi stereotypes.
+The dwarf has a more prominent role than in most interpretations of the legend; its conniving wreaks havoc on the lovers, much like the Jews of Nazi stereotypes.

 The 1970 Spanish film Tristana is only tangentially related to the story.
-The role of Tristan is assumed by the female character Tristana, who cares for her aging uncle, Don Lope.
+The role of Tristan is assumed by the female character Tristana, who cares for her ageing uncle, Don Lope.
 However, she wishes to marry Horacio.
 The 1981 Irish film Lovespell features Nicholas Clay as Tristan and Kate Mulgrew as Iseult.
 Coincidentally, Clay went on to play Lancelot in John Boorman's epic Excalibur.
 The German film Fire and Sword (Feuer und Schwert – Die Legende von Tristan und Isolde) premiered at the Cannes Film Festival in 1981 and was released in 1982.
 The film starred Christoph Waltz as Tristan and was regarded as accurate to the story, though it removed the Iseult of Brittany's subplot.